TimHessels/WaporTranslator/README.md

 * **QGIS:** site: [https://www.qgis.org/en/site/forusers/download.html](https://www.qgis.org/en/site/forusers/download.html)

-To make python able to find all the properties of the different projections an required environment variable must be checked and created if needed.
-Search within the environment variable for the GDAL_DATA variable name.
+To make python able to find all the properties of the different projections a required environment variable must be checked and created if needed.
+Search within the environment variable if the GDAL_DATA variable name exists.
 If this variable already exists, there is no need to create this variable again.
 If not, this variable must be created by yourself.
-For more explanation about how to add an environment user variable go to the [Add Environment Variable](#chapter6) chapter within this document.
+For more explanation about how to add an environment user variable go to the [Add Environment Variable](#chapter6) chapter within this manual.

 If QGIS is installed, the folder with projections information can be found somewhere here “$HOME\Program Files\QGIS x.xx\share\gdal”. create the following environment variable (**do not place a semi column at the end of the variable value**):